 Negative balance on credit cards

 When you buy items with your credit card, the money you owe makes up your credit card balance.
 You can pay this off in full or make at least the minimum payment shown on your credit card statement each month.
-But what if you see a negative balance on your credit card statement?
+But what should you do if you see a negative balance on your credit card statement?

 When you buy items with your credit card, the money you owe makes up your credit card balance.
 You can pay this off in full or make at least the minimum payment shown on your credit card statement each month.
-But what if you see a negative balance on your credit card statement?
+But what should you do if you see a negative balance on your credit card statement?

 What is a negative credit card balance?

-While a negative balance on your bank account isn’t good news, a negative balance on your credit card account should make you smile.
 You’ll see it shown as a minus sign in front of your credit card balance – which can seem confusing at first.

-That said, it’s important to understand why you’re in credit and what you can do about it.
+While a negative balance on your credit card account isn’t anything to be concerned about – unlike a negative balance on a bank account – it’s important to understand why you’re in credit and what you can do about it.

 Why is my credit card balance negative?